JayaswalPrateek/MyCSnotesForME/Cpp.md

 				`const int fri = 4;`
 				`const int sat = 5;`
 				`const int sun = 6;`
-- day is a user defined data type which can only have names mon,tue,wed,thr,fri,sat,sun automatically it gets a value `day d;
+- day is a user defined data type which can only have names mon,tue,wed,thr,fri,sat,sun automatically it gets a value.
+		`day d;
 		*`d = jan; // error`*
 		`d = tue;